yt-project/yt/CONTRIBUTING.rst

 <https://mail.python.org/archives/list/yt-dev@python.org/>`_.
 Please feel
 free to hack around, commit changes, and send them upstream.

-.. note:: If you already know how to use the `git version control system
-   <https://git-scm.com/>`_ and are comfortable with handling it yourself,
-   the quickest way to contribute to yt is to `fork us on GitHub
+.. note:: If you already know how to use `git <https://git-scm.com/>`_ and are comfortable with handling it yourself, the quickest way to contribute to yt is to `fork us on GitHub
    <https://github.com/yt-project/yt/fork>`_, make your changes, push the
    changes to your fork and issue a `pull request